The Vermont Statutes Online

 (11) promote cooperative arrangements and coordinated action among its members and other public and private entities;

-(12) make recommendations for review and action to its members and other public agencies which perform functions within the region in which its members are located;
+(12) make recommendations for review and action to its members and other public agencies that perform functions within the region in which its members are located;

-(13) exercise any other powers which are necessary or desirable for dealing with communications matters of mutual concern and that are exercised or are capable of exercise by any of its members;
+(13) exercise any other powers that are necessary or desirable for dealing with communications matters of mutual concern and that are exercised or are capable of exercise by any of its members;

 (14) enter into financing agreements as provided by 24 V.S.A. § 1789 and chapter 53, subchapter 2, or other provisions of law authorizing the pledge of net revenue, or alternative means of financing capital improvements and operations;